open-education-hub/essentials-security/rediscovering-the-browser/index.md

 - `%3B` is the URL encoding for `;`
 - `%3F` is the URL encoding for `?`

+### Tutorial - Readme

+The website tells you ti click a hyperlink.
+Do it and then look at the address bar.
+Notice the query parameter `flag=SSS_CTF{do_not_kill_the_messenger}`.
+Flags can be hidden anywhere.

 ### Tutorial - One More Pinger

+That was simple.
+Now it's time for a more difficult use case of query parameters.
 Yes, it's "Pinger" again.
 But this time, you'll solve it **entirely from the terminal**.